-The current macroeconomic conditions, including the effects of the COVID-19 pandemic and efforts to mitigate its impact have disrupted, and may continue to disrupt, our operations, including our ability to manufacture and supply products and perform research and development activities, and our customers' usage of our products as demand declined in elective surgeries in response to the COVID-19 pandemic, all of which have had and may continue to have a material and adverse effect on our business, future revenues and financial condition.
+The current macroeconomic conditions including the effects of the COVID-19 pandemic and efforts to mitigate its impact have disrupted, and may continue to disrupt our operations, including our ability to manufacture and supply products and perform research and development activities, and our customers' usage of our products, as demand declined in elective surgeries in response to the COVID-19 pandemic, all of which have had and may continue to have a material and adverse effect on our business, future revenues and financial condition.
 We are unable to predict the extent to which any future global pandemic or other public health emergencies or outbreaks and related macroeconomic impacts may continue to adversely impact our business operations, financial performance, results of operations, financial position and the achievement of our strategic objectives.

 Our business, results of operation and financial performance were negatively impacted by the COVID-19 pandemic and related public health responses, such as travel restrictions in countries and regions in which we have operations or manufacturing partners.
-Due to these impacts and measures, we have experienced and may continue to experience significant and unpredictable interruptions in the supply of raw materials, components and sub-assemblies necessary to manufacture and assemble our products and reductions in the demand for our products as healthcare customers continue to divert medical resources and priorities towards the treatment of COVID-19.
+Due to these impacts and measures, we have experienced and may continue to experience significant and unpredictable interruptions in the supply of raw materials, components and sub-assemblies necessary to manufacture and assemble our products and reductions in the demand for our products as if healthcare customers continue to divert medical resources and priorities towards the treatment of COVID-19.
+COVID-19 or any future outbreak of disease.
 In addition, our customers may delay, cancel or redirect planned capital expenditures in order to focus resources on any future outbreak of disease, global pandemic or in response to macroeconomic disruption related to any future global pandemic.
 For example, during the fiscal year ended January 2, 2021, we experienced significant decline in treatment and procedure volume worldwide, as healthcare systems diverted resources to meet the increasing demands of managing COVID-19.
-In the near term COVID-19 pandemic may continue to negatively impact the use of our products and the number of ophthalmic treatments and procedures performed.
-If the volume of elective procedures continues to remain lower than normal, our results of operations and financial condition will continue to be adversely affected.
+In the near term, COVID-19 a future outbreak of disease or global pandemic may continue to negatively impact the use of our products and the number of ophthalmic treatments and procedures performed.
+If the volume of elective procedures continues to remain lower than normal, declines, our results of operations and financial condition will continue to be adversely affected.